Edsch9086/StormworksLua/TankController/scope.md

-## the goal here is to create a simple lua-based tank drive controller that does/is the following:
+## the goal here is to create a simple lua-based tank drive controller that is:

-### simple to set up / use
+### - simple to set up / use
 - no more than 9 i/o
     1. comp from seat
     2. comp from physics sensor
+    3. left clutch
-    3/4. left and right clutch
+    4. right clutch
+    5. left reverse gear
-    5/6. left and right reverse gear
+    6. right reverse gear
     7. engine throttle out
     8. engine rps in
     9. brake out